chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 ## Create an Nginx container that uses self-signed certificates for TLS

 Now that you've created the certificate infrastructure, you can create an Nginx container that uses them to provide TLS.
-Later on,  we will attempt to reach this Nginx container to test that `incert` successfully built an image with the `selfsigned.pem` certificate built into it.
+Later on, we will attempt to reach this Nginx container with a `curl` container we built using `incert`, testing whether it can successfully insert the `selfsigned.pem` certificate into it.

 First run the following command to create an Nginx configuration file named `nginx.default.conf`.
 This example is a fairly barebones configuration but will be adequate for the purposes of this guide.
 Note that it specifies the server should listen on port `8443` and will serve requests for `example.com` and `www.example.com`.
 It also specifies the location of the certificate and key to be used by the container, namely the `/etc/nginx/conf.d/` directory.